vanshnain-builds/Heart-Disease-Prediction/README.md

 ---

-## 🚀 Future Improvements
+## 📌 Future Improvements

-* Compare multiple machine learning algorithms.
+* Compare multiple classification algorithms such as Random Forest, Support Vector Machine, K-Nearest Neighbors, and XGBoost.
-* Perform hyperparameter tuning.
+* Perform hyperparameter tuning using GridSearchCV.
+* Improve feature engineering and feature selection.
 * Deploy the model using Streamlit or Flask.
-* Use larger and more diverse datasets.
-* Improve prediction accuracy through feature engineering.
+* Integrate Explainable AI techniques such as SHAP for model interpretability.

 ---

-## 📄 License
+## 📜 License

-This project is developed for learning and educational purposes.
+This project is intended for educational and learning purposes.

 ---